 Pour the mixture into a greased 8×8 inch (shortbread roughly 3/4 inch thick) or a 9×9 inch (shortbread about 1/2 inch thick) baking pan.
 You can also use a round cake pan.
 Use your fingers and hands to firmly press down the mixture.

-Optional: Prick the shortbread with the tines of a fork, creating rows.
-Some people run a knife between each row of fork tines to make cutting the shortbread easier after it’s baked.
-That’s optional, too.
+Prick the shortbread with the tines of a fork, creating rows.
+You can also run a knife between each row of fork tines to make cutting the shortbread easier after it’s baked.
+Another option is to prick the shortbread with a fork immediately after it is done baking while it is still warm; this way the holes will be more pronounced as they have a tendency to close during baking.

 Store the shortbread in an airtight container for up to several weeks.
 Its flavor and texture improves over time.